 Global and Joint Program Studies Bylines

-Mohamad Bazzi is an assistant professor of journalism at New York University, where he teaches international reporting.
-He is also an adjunct senior fellow for Middle East studies at the Council on Foreign Relations, where he was the 2008 Edward R.
+Mohamad Bazzi is an associate professor of journalism at New York University, where he teaches international reporting.
+From 2009 to 2013, he served as an adjunct senior fellow for Middle East studies at the Council on Foreign Relations (CFR), providing...

 Barbara Borst worked for The Associated Press where she was an editor on the international desk, frequently reported from the United Nations and wrote on U.S. and international issues.